WebReflection/heresy/README.md

   // through the onattributechanged callback get observedAttributes() { return ['name', 'age']; }

-  // (optional) populate this button content
+  // (optional) populate this custom element content
+  //            if the signature has at least one argument,
+  //            as in render({useState, ...}),
+  //            the render will be bound automatically
-  //            (kinda useless with void elements such img, input, ...) render() {
+  //            with hooks capabilities render() {
     // this.html or this.svg are provided automatically
     this.html`Click ${this.props.name}!`;